First Trip to Egypt? My Ultimate Guide of Insider Tips To Know BEFORE You Go

 There’s a 5,000 cash limit of Egyptian pounds that you are allowed to bring in or take out of Egypt.
 There is no limit to the amount of foreign currency that you may bring in, but you must declare all amounts exceeding US$10,000 (or equivalent) on arrival.

 Yes!
-Because of the devaluation in the Egyptian pound, the currency gap has widened making it a very affordable travel destination.
+Because of the devaluation in the Egyptian pound in recent years, the currency gap has widened making it a very affordable travel destination.

-More details to follow in a future blog post.
+More details to follow in an upcoming blog post.

 There is a good possibility that you require a visa to enter the country.
 Be sure to confirm this with your embassy.